Early Modern, Metaphysics, Philosophy of Science

-Dr. Davis Kuykendall is a faculty member in the Philosophy Department and the Honors College.
+Davis Kuykendall is a faculty member in the Philosophy Department and the Honors College.
 He received his B.A. from the University of North Carolina at Charlotte and his Ph.D. from Purdue University.
-Professor Kuykendall's research interests include early modern philosophy, especially Leibniz, and issues related to causation in metaphysics.
+Dr. Kuykendall's research interests include early modern philosophy, especially Leibniz, and issues related to causation in metaphysics and the philosophy of science.

 "Powerful Substances because of Powerless Powers," Journal of the American Philosophical Association, 2019.